 6. Don’t Lean Forward

 Keep your body upright all the time.
 Do not lean forward because the treadmill is pulling your feet back.
-Leaning forward too much may make you end your run with a back and neck pain, and you could fall.
+Leaning forward too much may make you end your run with back and neck pain, and you could fall.
 Check your posture before getting on a treadmill; pull your abs in as you settle your shoulders above your hips.

 7. Don’t Look Down